Psychology Course Description(s)

 A study of the etiology and dynamics of psychopathology, designed to give the student a working vocabulary of terminology and concepts in the area of abnormal behavior.
 The course includes discussions about treatments and ethics involved in caring for those suffering from mental disorders.
 Prerequisites: PSYC1550

-PSYC3701 Contemporary Approaches in Child & Adolescent Development (3)
+PSYC3701 Contemporary Approaches in Child and Adolescent Development (3)

 PSYC3702 Counseling Theory and Helping Skills (3)

 A study of the fundamental theories of counseling and psychotherapy, with emphasis on the processes, APA ethics, and Idaho state laws involved in counseling.
 Offered: Alternate years.
-Prerequisites: 3 credits in Psychology.
-Corequisites: PSYC3702L
+Prerequisites: PSYC1550 Corequisites: PSYC3702L

 PSYC3702L Counseling Theory and Helping Skills Lab (1)